 if you are reading the Time Travel Diaries for the first time, you may find the format unusual.

-This is because I wrote the stories in the form of an epistolary novel .
+This is because they are written in the form of an epistolary novels.

 The diaries of the two main characters, Elizabeth and James, are narrated in sequence .